bwplotka/mdox/README.md

-                                 If specified, all HTTP(s) links that target a domain and path matching given regexp will be transformed to relative to anchor dir path (if exists).Absolute path links will be converted
-                                 to relative links to anchor dir as well.
+                                 If specified, all HTTP(s) links that target a domain and path matching given regexp will be transformed to relative to anchor dir path (if exists).
+Absolute path links will be converted to relative links to anchor dir as well.
   -l, --links.validate           If true, all links will be validated
       --links.validate.config-file=<file-path>